- Great sports tracking

-Our general feelings about the screen is that the one on the original felt a bit more vibrant.
-You're not getting a serious pop of colour and it feels a little on the dim side.
+Our general feeling about the screen is that the one on the original felt a bit more vibrant.
+You're not getting a serious pop of color and it feels a little on the dim side.

 Coros Pace 2 (left) and Coros Pace (right)

-Coros has introduced a night mode that can be enabled to switch on the backlight at the times where it thinks you're going to make best use of it.
-It's clearly a move to help preserve battery life when it thinks you won't need it during the day.
+Coros has introduced a night mode that can be enabled to switch on the backlight at the times when it thinks you're going to make the best use of it.
+It's a move to help preserve battery life when it thinks you won't need it during the day.

 That backlight screen doesn't get exceptionally bright and there's no way to adjust screen brightness either.
 We'd be inclined to say you get something sharper and brighter on the Forerunner 45.

-The case comes in you pick of dark navy or white colours and that can be partnered up with a 22mm nylon band or silicone band.
+The case comes in your pick of dark navy or white colors and can be partnered up with a 22mm nylon band or silicone band.
 We had the nylon option, which is a clear nod to Apple's nylon Watch bands.

-Except the one we had (not a final version) didn't feel the greatest quality.
-Our preference was to work out with a silicone band, so we did need to switch out the not so fantastic nylon band.
+Except for the one we had (not a final version) didn't feel the greatest quality.
+Our preference was to work out with a silicone band, so we did need to switch out the not-so-fantastic nylon band.

 There's no touchscreen navigation here, which is completely fine by us.
-Instead you have solitary physical button on the bottom right of the case that can be pressed to open up additional settings menu.
+Instead, you have a solitary physical button on the bottom right of the case that can be pressed to open up the additional settings menu.